gtumedei/irs-project/docs/report.md

 ### Our choice

-After careful analysis of the various options the market has to offer, our choice fell on the mBot kit produced by Makeblock.
+After a careful analysis of the various options the market has to offer, our choice fell on the mBot kit produced by Makeblock.
+The only real downside is that we had to buy the light sensors separately, bringing the total cost just shy of the 100€ price limit.

 ## Robot kit analysis

-The kit provided contains all the components necessary to meet most of the features required to complete the project objectives.
-The only lack is related to light sensors, which are needed for possible implementation of more complex behaviors such as combining obstacle avoidance and light chasing.
+The provided kit contains all the components necessary to meet most of the features required to complete the project objectives.
+The only lack is related to light sensors, which are needed for the implementation of more complex behaviors such as combining obstacle avoidance and light chasing.
-For this reason, we decided to purchase an additional kit that allows to implement three additional modes to the robot:
+For this reason, we decided to purchase an additional kit that allows to setup the robot in three additional configurations:
-- Light chasing
+- Light chasing (the one we were interested in)
-- Scorpion (add a rgb-responsive tail)
+- Scorpion (with a rgb-responsive tail)
 - Intelligent desk light

 <table>